 We can see plenty of ways that EdApp employs asynchronous learning.
 One example is the Discussions and Assignments feature.
 The Discussions feature allows learners to post and respond to comments directly in the EdApp environment.
 It also allows an instructor step in to offer insight.

-With Assignments, learners are allowed to enter in long-form answers that lets the instructor identify gaps in the learners’ knowledge.
-You can learn more about EdApps commitment to social learning at our page that describes all our features.
+With Assignments, learners are allowed to enter in long-form answers that lets the instructor identify gaps in the learners’ prior knowledge.
+You can learn more about EdApp’s commitment to social learning at our page that describes all our features.

 Putting Them Together

 Developing your own course in the times we live in will require a balance of asynchronous and synchronous approaches.
 By having regularly scheduled times where all students get together, you can help keep your class engaged and give them a sense of community.
 At the same time, affording them opportunities to learn at their own pace will give them the freedom to pursue their learning objectives in a more stress-free manner.
 Luckily, EdApp addresses both needs by developing features that cater to each approach.
-Keep in mind the points in this article when you are putting together your own courses in EdApp, and always be aware of the specific needs of your students so you can adjust the amount of synchronous and asynchronous learning to fit their requirements.
+Your instructional designers should keep in mind the points in this article when they’re putting together courses in EdApp.
+They should also always be aware of the specific needs of your students so they can adjust their instructional strategies, applying synchronous and/or asynchronous learning accordingly.